Keeping Your Account Secure

 Because emails sent from Wufoo are not encrypted, data sent via the email notifications should not be considered secure.
 Depending on the sensitivity of the information, you may want to stick to viewing data solely through our secure RSS feeds or API.

 All our forms are served over SSL and are secure.
-Wufoo offers the ability to encrypt up to 5 fields for secure accounts on the Bona Fide plan and higher.
+Wufoo offers the ability to encrypt up to 5 fields for secure accounts on the Professional plan and higher.
 In addition to storing the data securely on our servers, encrypted fields will not be sent out in email notifications.
 This offers a good alternative if you absolutely need emails, but do not want certain data to be seen.

 The best way to view your Wufoo account is at home or work using a secure connection to the internet.
 This isn’t always possible with travel, so when you are viewing your data from a public internet connection, be informed that your data is at risk.

-If you are using a plan that supports SSL, the file will be transmitted securely to your Wufoo account.
+Files will be transmitted securely to your Wufoo account.
 When it comes to downloading the file at a later date, there are a few notes you should take into consideration.
 All files are given a public URL — this means that if someone types in the URL, the file begins downloading.
 That said, the URL is encrypted and extremely difficult (if not impossible) to guess.
 This URL is available to you in the Wufoo Entry Manager and to anyone who receives email notifications for each form submission.
 Only share this URL with those you trust.
 When it comes to public reports, files are given a separate URL.
 This is so that when you delete the report, the files are no longer accessible.
 To sum up file downloads, there is an encrypted URL that will never change that you should share with those you wish to have permanent permission to a file, and then public URL’s for reports that only work as long as the report is available.

 What measures does Wufoo take?